-"And where we going, Chester?"
-I make sure that the stress I put on pronouncing his name can be mistaken for nothing less than unbridled contempt.
+"Where we going, Chester?" -I say, makinge sure that the stress on I put on pronouncing his name can be mistaken for nothing less than unbridled contempt.

 "Well, Ross," he responds, exactly imitating my own voice, "we're going to find your money and then to see Mr. Ziebel."